-Today’s article is gonna be a little bit techie but don’t worry I will make it easy for you to swallow it.
+Today’s article is going to be a little bit techie, but don’t worry, I will make it easy for you to swallow it.

 But what the heck is Biss key?

-In this article, I am gonna tell you what exactly is Biss key and what it can do for you.
+In this article, I am going to tell you what exactly is Biss key and what it can do for you.

 What is Biss key

 Let me ask you a simple question.

 If you want to protect your phone, what will you do?

 Your answer must be something like that; you will set up some password or face lock.

 The same thing is the Biss key.

 Biss key is basically used to encrypt the satellite signals so only those people can get it who knows the Biss key.
 I hope you got the concept.